 The text says that the Nephilim were on the earth in those days.
 What was happening in “those days?”
 It was the time when the sons of God came in to the daughters of men and bore children to them.
 Notice the text does not say the Nephilim were the children who were born to the sons of God and daughters of men.
 It says they lived at the same time.
 That’s all it says.
 The Nephilim existed on the earth at this time and the text does not say they were the offspring of these unions.

 The related idea from 1 Enoch that God sent the flood to clean up the mess instigated by these rebellious angels and to eliminate the Nephilim falls flat.
 Genesis 6 states that there were Nephilim after the flood also.
 This theory of divine/human mating says the Nephilim were around after the flood because these fallen angels continued to have relations with Noah’s female offspring.
 Wouldn’t this imply that God wiped out almost all life on earth for nothing if these angels were just going to keep on having sex with human women?
-Was God so inept that He was unable to defeat the rebellion of these angels since they kept on procreating once the earth was repopulated with human women?
+Was God so inept that He couldn’t defeat the rebellion of these angels, especially since they continued procreating once the earth was repopulated with human women?

 This exposes an internal inconsistency in the theory.
 1 Enoch says God had the rebellious angels captured and chained in darkness to await their judgement.
-If they were locked up and could no longer have sex with human women, how did the Nephilim appear again to seduce human women after the flood?
-Hmmm.
+If the angels were locked up and could no longer have sex with human women, how did they appear again to seduce human women after the flood?

-The reality set forth in the text is simply that the Nephilim lived at the time when the sons of men were marrying the daughters of men.
+The reality set forth in the text is simply that the Nephilim lived at the time when the sons of God were marrying the daughters of men.
 The Bible doesn’t say where the Nephilim came from nor exactly what they were.
-The fact that there were Nephilim after the flood (Num 13:33) indicates the word is not ethnic, just a word meaning “giants” (actually, the meaning of “Nephilim” is disputed among scholars).
-Anyone after the flood, including giants (e.g. Goliath), was a descendant of Noah, not some sort of hybrid offspring.
+The fact that Nephilim appeared after the flood (Num 13:33) shows that the word is not ethnic—it simply refers to “giants” (though scholars still dispute its exact meaning).
+Everyone after the flood, including giants (e.g. Goliath), was a descendant of Noah, not some sort of hybrid offspring.

 Is it possible for angels to procreate?